[Case Study Off Road México]

 15

-I incorporated a quantifiable introduction including data such as square meters, areas, and main uses.
+I included a quantifiable introduction with data on square meters, areas, and main uses.

-Friction: During interviews, several participants mentioned that clients couldn’t grasp the scale of the location until they visited it in person.
+Friction: In interviews, several mentioned that customers do not appreciate the size of the place until they visit it.

-Impact: Improved the immediate understanding of the space and reinforced the perception of a professional infrastructure.
+Impact: Improved immediate understanding of the space and reinforced the perception of professional infrastructure.

 16

-I designed a visual navigation bar using representative icons for each area.
+I designed a visual navigation bar with icons representing each area.

-Friction: The benchmark showed that ORM lacked visual anchors to help users understand the variety of spaces.
+Friction: The benchmark revealed that ORM did not have visual anchors that would allow users to understand the variety of areas, and this is its most relevant added value.

-Impact: Simplified exploration and helped users quickly locate each section without reading lengthy text.
+Impact: It simplified exploration and helped users quickly locate each section without having to read extensive text.

 17

-I divided each facility into modules with an image, a short description, and clear advantages.
+I divided each facility into modules with images, brief descriptions, and clear advantages.

-Friction: Stakeholders wanted to showcase each area’s versatility as a key commercial asset.
+Friction: Stakeholders wanted to showcase the versatility of each area as a key commercial asset.

-Impact: Enhanced understanding of each space’s commercial value and improved visual retention.
+Impact: Increased understanding of the commercial value of each space and visual retention.

 18